There were a lot of reasons that BHC nursing instructor Kim Hurley could have given up or headed down the wrong path as she was growing up.

 “I am looking forward to continuing to educate future nurses and continue to help develop the important concepts of critical thinking and compassion in nursing.”

-The former nursing student has this advice for current and future BHC nursing students – “Learn how to manage your time well.
+She has this advice for current and future BHC nursing students – “Learn how to manage your time well.
 It is a skill that you will need during school and after graduation and will make your life much easier!”

 “I also would recommend that they build relationships with other students.
 This helps them to develop relationship skills, a support system, and friendships that last long after graduation.”